wilk12/Getting-and-Cleaning-Data-project/README.md

 # tidy-data-project

 The assignment was to create a tidy data set that future analyisis could be performed on.
+A further explanation of the variables is in the CodeBook.md file.
+If you run the code in the run_analysis.R file you will get the tidy data set.

 ## Overview of Obtaining, Cleaning and Aggregating the Data